gnu-octave/gnu-octave.github.io/support.md

 # Documentation

-There is an [{% octicon book class:"octicon-book-manual" %} Online Manual][3]
-and a [{% octicon file-pdf class:"octicon-pdf-manual" %} PDF Version][4] of
-the comprehensive ~800 page manual.
+There is an [Online Manual][3] and a [PDF Version][4] of the comprehensive ~800 page manual.
 This full documentation of Octave is generated directly from the Texinfo source files that are distributed along with every copy of the Octave source code.
 The complete text of the manual is also available at the Octave prompt using the `doc` command.

 A printed version of the Octave manual may be ordered from [Network Theory, Ltd.][5].
 Any money raised from the sale of this book